bids-standard/bids-specification/specification.md

 Optional: Yes

 In case of multiple sessions there is an option of adding an additional participant key files describing variables changing between sessions.
 In such case one file per participant should be added.
-These files need to include compulsory “session_id” column and describe each session by one and only one row.
+These files need to include compulsory "session_id" column and describe each session by one and only one row.
 Column names in per participant key files have to be different from group level participant key column names.

 ### 9.1.1 Multiple sessions example: